eriquebomfim/eriquebomfim/README.md

 - Good interpersonal skills

 **⚡ Fun fact:**
-- In my free time, I cook, read, listen classical music.
+- In my free time, I cook, read, listen classical music.<br>
-Also I 🧡 to play violin and make handcrafts.
+- I 🧡 to play violin and make handcrafts.

 <!--
 **eriquebomfim/eriquebomfim** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.